yeslogic/prince-docs/docs/styling.md

 ### Sidenotes

-Prince supports sidenotes using extensions to the [`float`](css-props.md#prop-float) property.
+Prince offers experimental support for sidenotes using extensions to the [`float`](css-props.md#prop-float) property.
 If an element has the property `-prince-float: sidenote` then it will be floated into the sidenote area of the page - think of it like a float to the left or to the right, yet *into a predefined area*.
 Sidenotes are thus not automatically numbered the way footnotes are.

 A sidenote area needs to be first defined as an [`@page`](css-at-rules.md#at-page) region.